rlgomes/rlgomes.github.com/work/java/dtf/_posts/2011-01-17-introducing-dtf.markdown

 With all of this the best thing to do is to start by reading the documentation written for those interested in DTF and to start really digging in to what DTF can do for you.
-DTF's documentation can be found here: {{ links.dtf.wiki }}
+DTF's documentation can be found here: https://github.com/rlgomes/dtf/wiki